tenox7/wfm/README.md

 Users can be managed using a built-in helper function that services the specified password json file.

+Note that any changes to the password file require restart of wfm daemon to take effect.
+This is because the file is read once on startup before chroot(2) is performed.

 ### Create new blank password file

 ```shell